-For how long could we be locked inside our houses?
-We will undoubtedly step out of the house soon, wearing our taqdeer on our forehead, a mask on our face, ready to face anything on the way.
-We need to help the economy back on the rails too after all.
-And given our acumen for jugaad, we will find a way to live with, and hopefully, win over the pandemic while we conduct business while minding healthy precautions.
+How long could we be locked inside our houses.
+We will undoubtedly step out of the house soon, wearing our taqdeer on our forehead, ready to face anything on the way.

-Hopefully soon, life will limp back to normalcy and we will be able to stroll in the park again.
-And as we walk past that familiar crossroad, we might find two tents of the Himalayan Jadi-Booti wallahs instead of one.
+And as we walk past that familiar crossroad, we might find two tents of the Himalayan Jadi Booti wallahs instead of one.

-And I bet, one of the tents is run by the enterprising, out of job palmist!
+And I bet, one of them, is run by the enterprising, out of job palmist.